Recent Posts

 I've been wanting to make these glitter ornaments ever since I made glitter jars last year.
 Last Christmas I couldn't find glass ornaments anywhere.
 They were all sold out.
 This year I grabbed 3 boxes before Thanksgiving.
 And it's a good thing because I went back to get a few more at my local Joanns and they're all gone.

-Want to make you're own glitter ornaments?
+How to make you're own glitter ornaments

 Supplies needed: